ridmaur/TL13/hubspot/README.md

 ### Check Hubspot
-To check whether your contact has made it into Hubspot, go to the Hubspot.
+To check whether your contact has made it into Hubspot, go to [Hubspot](https://app.hubspot.com/).
 In Hubspot, click on **Contacts** at the top menu bar.
 You will see something like the screenshot below, and if all is ok, you will see your contact in the list:
 ![Hubspot Contacts](../images/hubspotcontact.png)

 ## Additional Info